adonisjs/legacy.adonisjs.com/docs/docs/guides/database/02-setup.md

 ---

 # Setup
 In this guide, you will install `@adonisjs/lucid` package, along with the database driver of your choice.
-Lucid supports following database engines.
+Lucid supports the following database engines.

 - MYSQL
 - SQLite
 - MSSQL
-- PostgreSQL
+- PostgreSQL (along with Amazon Redshift)
 - MariaDB
 - and OracleDB

-Install the package from npm registry by running the following command.
+Install the package from the npm registry by running the following command.

 [note]
 The `@alpha` tag is required during the preview release.